 When Omar Mateen went on his shooting spree last month, he claimed he was ideologically motivated by religion — Islam in his case.
 Some members of a different religion — Christianity — openly exonerated him due to his victims' sexual orientation.
 I doubt that they will act on Pope Francis' call to apologize for their discrimination.
 A few days later Thomas Mair also resorted to murder, but in his case motivated by a claimed political ideology.
 He later stated his name to be "death to traitors, freedom for Britain."
 It has taken an unimaginably long time, but we are finally recognizing the mental dysfunction of such people.
 We may be on the verge of recognizing the categorical distinction between those whose ideological affiliations are conducive to positive mental health due to their social inclusion and those whose social exclusion stems from their delusion that ideology sanctions action.
 The Bora and other indigenous people have recognized that distinction for a long time.

 There has been attention in the media during the last year on the plight of the Rohingya.
 They are a people indigenous to Burma (Myanmar) who are also forcibly displaced victims of war fueled by religious and ethnic ideology.
 Aung San Suu Kyi, that country's de facto leader, had a chance to show the humanitarian nature that won her the Nobel Peace Prize.
 Instead, she recently decreed that the Rohingya be known as the euphemistic "people who believe in Islam in Rakhine state."
-If she truly believes that her policy solves any of her country's problems, she should be placed on the same list of mentally dysfunctional people as Omar Mateen and Thomas Mair.If you enjoyed reading this article, please consider "buying us a coffee" to help us cover the cost of hosting our web site.
+If she truly believes that her policy solves any of her country's problems, she should be placed on the same list of mentally dysfunctional people as Omar Mateen and Thomas Mair.If you enjoyed reading this article, please consider supporting independent, advertising-free journalism by buying us a coffee to help us cover the cost of hosting our web site.
+Please click on the link or scan the QR code.
 Thanks!